Ivy Street Community Garden Orientation

 Communicate with your garden neighbors!
 Here is the link to Ivy Street’s private gardener Facbook group.
 This is a great way to communicate with fellow gardeners and stay up to date with other happenings or updates in the garden.

-For issues or inquiries, contact the Community Garden Staff or the Second Street Leadership Committee (contact info in the shed).
+For issues or inquiries, contact the Community Gardens Staff or the Ivy Street Leadership Committee (contact info in the shed).

 If a water line breaks in the garden, FIRST turn off the water.
 Find the green valve box in the pathway between plot # 4 and the east fence line (check the map of the garden posted inside the shed).
 Open up the green box’s lid and turn the valve to turn off the water.
 THEN, contact Community Garden Staff.
 It is also extremely helpful to post about the water issue on the Facebook group, so other gardeners know not to come to the garden planning on watering until the issue is fixed.